 - Notifications triggered by the client accessing the product.

 Some sources for problems with virtual deliverables are:

 - Not having clearly defined roles on projects.

 - Not having or sticking to a timeline.

-- Not having the right storage and transmission methods.
+- Not having the proper storage and transmission methods.

 - Accidents and mistakes.